INFORM | IMPACT | INSPIRE

 Donate clothing, literature, skills, time, become a teacher, become a volunteer, become a parent become a foster, adopt a child.

 - How can individuals learn more, help or get involved, attend, donate and engage?

-Website, Facebook page, attend seminar, donate to the cause, become a member of #FosterWashington.
+The website, Facebook page, attend the seminar, donate to the cause, become a member of #FosterWashington.